 BaaS is a component of Open Banking.
 BaaS is the products financial institutions offer to non-financial and financial companies to enable banking services.
 It facilitates bank functionality supported by the infrastructure provided by the licensed bank’s technology layer.
 Essentially, BaaS ecosystems allow non-banks to offer banking services.

 An example of BaaS is a car company offering financing directly through its website in partnership with a traditional bank.
 It can provide all the necessary services under its own brand while maintaining compliance with banking regulations and without the burden of registering and maintaining its own financial institution charter.

 What Is Embedded Finance in Banking?

-The concept of embedded finance can create personalized financial experience for dedicated end user bases of existing businesses that adds value to the customer.
+The concept of embedded finance can create a personalized financial experience for dedicated end-user bases of existing businesses that adds value to the customer.

 BaaS Use Case Examples

 There are four main users of BaaS and open banking: traditional banks, fintechs, non-fintech companies and end users.
 Traditional banks have the necessary licensure to provide core financial services which allows fintechs and non-fintechs to embedded BaaS functionality into their user experiences.

 Below are some examples of use cases for BaaS.